 The Chosen Few series first released in 2011 is a range of single casks each selected by the current members of the distillery team at Glenglassaugh.

 Glenglassaugh 35 Year Old Ronnie Routledge 1976 Vintage £294.99 (£245.82 ex VAT).

 The first new spirit ran off the stills on the 4th of December 2008 and the first cask was filled the 16th December.
 That first cask was a refill butt and was set to rest for precisely 2 years before being split into two casks: a first-fill ex-Pedro Ximenez sherry hogshead and a first-fill ex-Palo Cortado sherry hogshead.
 These matured for a further 9 months until being reunited in their original sherry butt and left to marry for 3 months.
-Emptied and bottled on the 16th December 2011 the first historic whisky from the first cask filled at the re-furbished Glenglassaugh at the precise age of 3 years yielding 650 bottles.
+Emptied and bottled on the 16th December 2011 the first historic whiskey from the first cask filled at the re-furbished Glenglassaugh at the precise age of 3 years yielding 650 bottles.